1.1 TCOLE Role and Regulatory Map

 • TCOLE is the Texas state regulatory agency that establishes and enforces standards for law enforcement, corrections, and telecommunications personnel.

-• Exam questions often test whether the candidate recognizes TCOLE as a standards and licensing body, not as a local hiring agency.
+• Exam questions test whether you recognize TCOLE as a standards and licensing body, not as a local hiring agency, academy, or testing vendor.

 TCOLE as the standards body